 If you have ever grown horseradish, then you are only too well aware that it can become quite invasive.
-No matter how carefully you dig it up, there will undoubtedly be some bits of root left behind which will then be only too happy to spread and pop up everywhere.
+No matter how carefully you dig it up, there will undoubtedly be some bits of root left behind, which will then be only too happy to spread and pop up everywhere.
 The solution, of course, would be container grown horseradish.
 Keep reading to find out how to grow horseradish in a container.

 Before we get into horseradish container growing, I want to share some interesting horseradish history.
 Horseradish originated in southern Russia and the eastern region of Ukraine.
 An herb, it has traditionally been grown for centuries for not only culinary use but medicinal use as well.
 Horseradish was incorporated into the Passover Seder as one of the bitter herbs during the Middle Ages and is still used to this day.
-In the 1600’s, Europeans were using this spicy plant in their foods.
-In the mid-1800’s, immigrants brought horseradish to the United States with the intention of developing a commercial market.
+In the 1600s, Europeans were using this spicy plant in their foods.
+In the mid-1800s, immigrants brought horseradish to the United States with the intention of developing a commercial market.
 In 1869, John Henry Heinz (yes, of Heinz ketchup, etc.) made and bottled his mother’s horseradish sauce.
 It became one of the first condiments sold in the United States, and the rest is history as they say.
 Today, most commercially grown horseradish is grown in and around Collinsville, Illinois – which refers to itself as “the horseradish capital of the world.”
 It’s also grown in Oregon, Washington, Wisconsin, and California as well as in Canada and Europe.
 You, too, can grow horseradish.
 It can be grown as an annual or as an herbaceous perennial in USDA zone 5.
 I couldn’t resist imparting some interesting facts, but I digress, back to planting horseradish in pots.

 How to Grow Horseradish in a Container